GENERAL TOURNAMENT INFO

 All teams finishing in first place will receive championship medals provided by the tournament directors at Cup Headquarters, VT Alliance Cup staff will take a team photo of your team with a tournament champions sign.

-TOURNAMENT BALLS AND BENCHES
+TOURNAMENT BALLS

 ONLINE TEAM CHECK-IN: